artsy/README/resources/mobile/learning-group/session-four.md

 <summary>Answer</summary>

 **Advantages**: Getting to use the same URL's as the web means push notifications, deep links, and email deep links all use the same routing infrastructure as UI interactions.
+We also get to fall back to web views for URLs that the app doesn't handle.

 **Disadvantages**: Data passed from one controller to another has to be serialized into a URL first.
 Common patterns such as passing `delegate` references or completion handlers forward to new view controllers is not